nymalkova/studylab/README.md

 # studylab
-# this is readme file
+# This is a Capstone project
-# Hello world!